BlueR00K/Note_Book_PY/AdvancedTopics/coroutine_thread_and_process.md

 5. When to use each: strengths and weaknesses
 6. Pitfalls, misconceptions, and best practices
 7. Summary and key takeaways

+## 1. Introduction: Why Study Coroutines, Threads, and Processes?

+Modern Python programming offers several ways to achieve concurrency and parallelism.
+The three most important abstractions are coroutines, threads, and processes.
+Each has its own strengths, weaknesses, and best use cases.
+Understanding how and when to use each is essential for writing efficient, scalable, and maintainable code.

+In this topic, you will learn:

+- What coroutines, threads, and processes are
+- How they differ in terms of execution, memory, and communication
+- How to use them in Python with real-world examples
+- When to choose one over the others
+- Common pitfalls and how to avoid them

+Let's begin by defining each concept in detail.

 ## 2. Definitions and Core Concepts